Markus-cod/tic-tac-toe-react-exercise/README.md

 5. Open a Pull Request

 # Future Improvements
-- Add player names customization
 - Implement score tracking across multiple games
 - Add animations for better user experience
 - Create an AI opponent

-# License
-This project is open-source and available under the MIT License.

 # Contact
 For any questions or suggestions, please feel free to reach out to the repository owner.